Love and Hate (Joan Osborne album)

-Love and Hate is a 2014 studio album by American singer-songwriter Joan Osborne.
+Love and Hate is a 2014 studio album by American singer-songwriter Joan Osborne, released on April 8, 2014.
 The concept album represents Osborne's first attempt at a song cycle, exploring the relationship between love and hate.
 The release took her years to finalize and has received positive reviews from critics.

 Reception

 The editorial staff at AllMusic Guide gave this album 3.5 out of five stars, with reviewer Thom Jurek noting Osborne's experimentation as a songwriter, creating a song cycle in the album and noting the diversity of musical genres, but criticizing that "some of these songs falter".
-Kelly McCartney of PopMatters scored this release a seven out of 10, noting that these songs show Osborne's maturity as a signer and songwriter, summing up that Love and Hate is "particularly satisfying in that it delivers on—and extends—the promise made by her wonderful debut so many years ago".
+Kelly McCartney of PopMatters scored this release a seven out of 10, noting that these songs show Osborne's maturity as a singer and songwriter, summing up that Love and Hate is "particularly satisfying in that it delivers on—and extends—the promise made by her wonderful debut so many years ago".